shivatejapecheti/Gold-Price-forecasting-web-application/README.md

 Additional Pages:

-Cookie Page: Demonstrates setting and retrieving cookies.
++ Cookie Page: Demonstrates setting and retrieving cookies.

-Timezone Page: Demonstrates setting and retrieving user timezones.
++ Timezone Page: Demonstrates setting and retrieving user timezones.

-Info Page: Displays gold price information over the past 15 days and full historical data.
++ Info Page: Displays gold price information over the past 15 days and full historical data.

+## Conclusion

+ <div align="justify"> The Gold Price Prediction Web App combines data analysis, machine learning, and web development to provide users with insights into gold price trends.
+It offers a user-friendly interface with interactive visualizations and real-time data integration, making it a valuable tool for anyone interested in gold market analysis.
+Feel free to explore and customize the application based on your specific needs. </div>